piano35-edb/barman-docs-rewrite/docs/commands/server/recover.md

 !!!warning
     Recovery options can be complex.
 Ensure you're familiar with all aspects and options of the `recovery` command before using it!
 For more information on recovery procedures, see [Recovering](../../recovering/using_recovery.md).

+!!!danger
+    Don't issue a recover command using a target data directory where a PostgreSQL instance is running.
+In that case, remember to stop it before issuing the recovery.
+This applies also to tablespace directories.

 ## Options

 |**Argument**|**Description**|**Default**|